AmuLittle/libBluefoxGame/README.md

 # libBluefoxGame
-The Interface between BlueoxGame and its plugins
+The Interface between BluefoxGame and its plugins